You've found an area that we don't have tips for yet.

 Dial a phone number without touching a thing

-Ask Google to dial phone numbers by voice by saying phrases like "Call Jordan".
-If you
+Ask Google to dial phone numbers by voice by saying phrases like "Ok Google, call Lisa."
+If

-have multiple contacts named "Jordan", Google will ask you to specify which one.
+you have multiple contacts named "Lisa," Google will ask you to specify which one.
 Reply by

-You can also set up nicknames for family, friends, and others, such as "Call my sister"
+You can also set up nicknames for family, friends, and others, such as, "Ok Google, call my

-or "Call my boss".
-The first time you use a nickname, Google will ask you which number
+brother" or "Ok Google, call my boss."
+The first time you use a nickname, Google will ask

-you want to associate with it - simply follow the prompts on screen.
+you which number you want to associate with it.
+Simply follow the on-screen prompts.

 Ask Google to send messages for you without ever touching your phone.
 You can say things

-like "Text Kyle", or "Send a Hangout message to Dan".
+like "Ok Google, text Mom", or "Ok Google, send a Hangout message to Dan".

 Shine a light with your voice

-Try saying, "Ok Google, turn on the flashlight", or "turn on Wifi".
+Try saying, "Ok Google, turn on the flashlight," or "Ok Google, turn on WiFi.”

 Set reminders while you're on the go.

-location.
-For example, say something like "Remind me to pay my Citi bill at noon".
+For example, say something like "Ok Google, remind me to pay my Citi bill at noon".

-Or, if you have location settings turned on, you can say "Remind me to pay my Citi bill
+Or, if you have location settings turned on, you can say "Ok Google, remind me to pay my

 Quickly launch apps, play music, and more.

-example, say "Open Google Maps" to do just that.
-Bonus: this works with all your apps,
+example, you can say, "Open Google Maps.”
+Bonus: This works with all your apps, not just

 Ask Google for the weather when you're getting dressed or packing for an upcoming trip.

-Say, "Ok Google, what temperature is it outside?" or, "Do I need an umbrella in Seattle
+Say, "Ok Google, what temperature is it outside?" or “Do I need an umbrella in Seattle this

 Travel with a little less hassle